sangukbo/qsrnet/README.md

 # Qualitative Spatial Representation Network (QSRNet) Repository

 This repository contains the implementation of qualitative spatial representation network (QSRNet).
+You can find more about QSRNet on the following paper.

+Lee et al., "QSRNet: Estimating Qualitative Spatial Representations from RGB-D Images," International Conference on Intelligent Robots and Systems (IROS), 2020.

 ---------------